 Force a continuous CPT [Default is discontinuous].

-Select native binary output.
+Select native binary format for table output.
 [Default is 2].
 This option only applies if -E selects CDF output.

 - -h[i|o][n][+c][+d][+msegheader][+rremark][+ttitle] (more …)